Hit Man (2023 film): Production

 Before the 2022 Cannes Film Market, Hit Man was announced to international buyers with Richard Linklater directing and writing and Glen Powell starring and producing.
 The screenplay, based on the article "Hit Man" by Skip Hollandsworth published in Texas Monthly in 2001, was written by Richard Linklater and Glen Powell, who also directed and starred, respectively.
 The article told the true story of Gary Johnson, a college professor who worked for the Houston police in the late 1980s and 1990s, pretending to be a contract killer.
-Much of the rest of the plot is fiction.
+Much of the rest of the plot is fiction, and takes place in a modern setting.
 He died in 2022, and the film includes a dedication before the end credits: "Dedicated to Gary Johnson, 1947 – 2022".

 AGC Studios reported strong sales for international distribution at the 2022 Toronto International Film Festival.
 Powell was joined by Austin Amelio, Retta, and Molly Bernard in October 2022.
 Filming began in New Orleans in October 2022, and production was completed that November.